rachelnertia/rachelnertia.github.io/_posts/2026/2026-01-19-denied-nostalgia.md

 - Some PlayStation Vita coursework.
 There were some cool ideas in there, like a 2D platformer where you made bubbles to walk across gaps.
 - My fourth-year Honours project, which took an idea I'd experimented with in an earlier module, voxel space rendering using a compute shader, and dived into it in depth.

+Also gone are various small extracurricular and game jam projects.

+Alas.

 There's an odd kind of grief here, of nostalgia denied, of the past decomposing from recorded history into fuzzy memory.
 I'm not sure how to articulate it.
 I wanted to reflect on who I was before I started working at Rockstar, revisit some old projects, and perhaps mine them for experience, ideas, and resumé material -- but I can't.

 Try to back up your stuff, folks.
 Obviously don't go overboard with it, but you never know what you'll miss when it's gone.